Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Numerical Results

-For the sliding DFT-based recovery algorithm, we set the roll-off parameter of the tapered cosine window to $\alpha = 0.5$ and window length $N = 64$.
+For the STFT-based recovery algorithm, we set the roll-off parameter of the tapered cosine window to $\alpha = 0.50$ and window length $N = 64$.
+This choice of window parameters provides a balance between computational complexity and spectral leakage suppression.
 Note that the length of the tapered cosine window is also the segment length and the DFT size of the algorithm.
-To investigate the impact of spectral leakage, we consider two different spectral leakage values: $\delta_{\mathrm{SL}} = \frac{\pi}{32},\;\frac{\pi}{16}$ (resp. $K_{\mathrm{SL}} = 4,8$).
-The spectral leakage in the discrete frequency interval $\left(\rho\pi + \delta_{\mathrm{SL}},2\pi - \rho\pi - \delta_{\mathrm{SL}}\right)$ is assumed to be negligible.
-We will show later that this assumption is indeed valid for this simulation setup since the theoretical and simulated MSE performances coincide.
+To investigate the impact of spectral leakage, we consider two different spectral leakage values: $\delta_{\mathrm{SL}} = \frac{3\pi}{64},\;\frac{4\pi}{64}$ (resp. $K_{\mathrm{SL}} = 6,8$).
+Spectral leakage in the interval $\left(\rho\pi + \delta_{\mathrm{SL}},2\pi - \rho\pi - \delta_{\mathrm{SL}}\right)$ is assumed to be negligible.
+We will show later that this assumption is valid for this simulation setup since the theoretical and simulated MSE performances coincide.
 Equation \eqref{eq:lambda_p_req} is used to specify the modulo threshold $\lambda'$.
 The simulated performance is evaluated by taking the squared difference between the true samples $f[n]$ and the signal unfolding output $\hat{f}[n]$ and averaging the results over all $N_0$ samples.
+Note that the simulated MSE is computed using a single realization of $f(t)$.
+This is sufficient because, when the conditions on $\mathrm{OF}$ and $b$ in Theorem \ref{theorem:MSE_guarantee} are satisfied, there is no unfolding error and the MSE is due to the quantization noise, which forms an ergodic process.
+Consequently, the statistical average is well-approximated by the time average of a single realization of $f(t)$ for a sufficiently large $N_0$.

-Figure \ref{fig:MSE_vs_OF} depicts the simulated MSE (in decibels) of the modulo ADC with sliding DFT recovery and its the theoretical MSE (based on Theorem \ref{theorem:MSE_guarantee}) under the aforementioned settings.
+Figure \ref{fig:MSE_vs_OF} depicts the simulated MSE (in decibels) of the modulo ADC with STFT-based recovery and its theoretical MSE (based on Theorem \ref{theorem:MSE_guarantee}) under the aforementioned settings.
 The oversampling factor is swept from $\mathrm{OF} = 4$ to $\mathrm{OF} = 50$.
-The numerical results for modulo ADC demonstrate that the derived MSE performance guarantee is accurate since it coincides with the simulated MSE for all $\mathrm{OF}$ and $K_{\mathrm{SL}}$ settings considered.
-It can be observed that larger $\delta_{\mathrm{SL}}$ increases the MSE of the sliding DFT unfolding method.
-This can be attributed to two things: (a) the widening of the passband region of the digital LPF used in the last step of the unfolding method, and (b) the increase in the $\lambda'$.
-Consequently, higher quantization noise power would be present at the digital LPF output.
+The numerical results for the modulo ADC demonstrate that the derived MSE performance guarantee is accurate because it coincides with the simulated MSE for all $\mathrm{OF}$ and $K_{\mathrm{SL}}$ settings considered.
+It can be observed that larger $\delta_{\mathrm{SL}}$ increases the MSE of the STFT-based recovery method.
+This can be attributed to two factors: (a) the widening of the passband region of the digital LPF used in the last step of the unfolding method, and (b) the increase in $\lambda'$ according to equation \eqref{eq:lambda_p_req}.
+Consequently, a higher quantization noise power would be present at the digital LPF output.